x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

    > [!NOTE]
    > It may take a substantial length of time for these settings to propagate (anywhere from 15 minutes to 24 hours).

-## Create a sub-domain for mail routing to Microsoft 365 or Office 365
+## Create a subdomain for mail routing to Microsoft 365 or Office 365

 1. Go to the [Google Workspace Admin page](https://admin.google.com/AdminHome) and sign in as a Google Workspace admin for your tenant.

 2. Click **Domains**, then **Manage domains**, and then click **Add a domain**.

 3. Enter the domain that you will use for routing mails to Microsoft 365 or Office 365, then click **Continue and verify domain ownership**.
-A sub-domain of your primary domain is recommended (such as "o365.fabrikaminc.net" when "fabrikaminc.net" is your primary domain) so that it will be automatically verified.
+A subdomain of your primary domain is recommended (such as "o365.fabrikaminc.net" when "fabrikaminc.net" is your primary domain) so that it will be automatically verified.
 Keep track of the name of the domain you enter because you will need it for the following steps, and later in the instructions as the Target Delivery Domain when you [Create a migration batch in Microsoft 365 or Office 365](#create-a-migration-batch-in-microsoft-365-or-office-365).

    > [!NOTE]
    > A sub-domain of your primary domain is recommended.
 If another domain (such as "fabrikaminc.onmicrosoft.com") is set, Google will send emails to each individual address with a link to verify the permission to route mail.
 Migration won't complete until the verification is completed.